jasonray/kessel.js/README.md

 - callback(err, jobRequest)

 dequeue(callback)
-- where callback is a function(commit, rollback)
+- where callback is a function(jobRequest, commit, rollback)
+- jobRequest represents the job dequeued.
+Will be null/empty if there was no item on the queue
 - where commit is a function()
 - where rollback is a function()
 - TODO: consider error queue and rollback with delay